Volunteer Opportunities

 Leading Kaddish for Those in Mourning

 When a member of our community experiences a loss, Shiva Minyan volunteers offer comfort and support by leading services in the homes of mourners.
-This volunteer opportunity is for you if you’re comfortable leading a shiva service (or learning how to).
+This rewarding volunteer opportunity is for you if you are comfortable leading a Shiva service or are interested in learning.

 For Crochet and Knitting Lovers